 173.43 +/- Acres Wahluke Slope Estate Vineyards

-One of the warmest regions in Washington, with heat units consistently exceeding 3000, Wahluke Slope is known primarily for red grape varieties, particularly Cabernet Sauvignon, Merlot, Cabernet Franc and Syrah.
+One of the warmest regions in Washington, Wahluke Slope AVA is known primarily for red grape varieties, particularly Cabernet Sauvignon, Merlot, Cabernet Franc and Syrah.
 Other varietals grown include Riesling, Chardonnay, and Chenin Blanc.
-Wines tend to be full-bodied and ripe with pure flavor.

 Top wine-makers consider Wahluke Slope the backbone of the Washington wine industry.
 They rely on its grapes to provide big flavors and structure for their wines.
+Wines tend to be full-bodied and ripe with pure flavor.

 It’s not surprising vineyards in this area have created wines with high accolades.
 Wine Enthusiast awarded a 100 point rating to a wine.
 Wine Spectator named a wine from Wahluke Slope “Wine of the Year” in 2009.

-Wahluke Slope Estate Vineyards consists of two parcels which together total 173.43 +/- acres of mature vineyards.
+Wahluke Slope Estate Vineyards consists of two parcels which together total 165 +/- acres of mature vineyards.
 Parcel one, 133.43 +/- acres planted in early 1980, with additional planting in 2000 plus 10 acres of new planting in 2015.
 Parcel two, 40 +/- acres with 15 acres planted in early 2000’s and 25 acres planted in 2015.
 Row spacing 8 to 9 feet, 4 foot plant spacing and gravel vineyard roads.
 Vineyards elevations range from 568 to 948 feet, feature drip irrigation and receive water from the Federal Columbia Basin Irrigation Project and a State approved agricultural well.
 Both secure and clean water sources.

 This information is deemed reliable but not guaranteed.